JakubSzczesniak/eloquent-state-machine-workflow-pro/README.md

 ## Introduction
-I forked code from `Asantibanez` and optimized to resolve eager loading (n + 1) problem and allows to provide enums as state value.
+I forked the code from `Asantibanez` and optimized to resolve eager loading (n + 1) problem and allow to provide enums as state value.

 **Examples**